veraPDF/veraPDF.github.io/install/index.md

 There are currently two versions of veraPDF:

-- the veraPDF Greenfield implementation built around a bespoke PDF parser and PDF/A validation model developed by the veraPDF team; and
+- the veraPDF Greenfield implementation built around a bespoke PDF parser and PDF/A and PDF/UA validation models developed by the veraPDF team; and
 - a version that uses [Apache PDFBox](https://pdfbox.apache.org/) as a PDF parser and to implement the PDF/A validation model.